vipyoung/kharita/README.md

 ## Citation
 For any use of this code, please cite our work as follows:
-_Rade Stanojevic, Sofiane Abbar, Saravanan Thirumuruganathan, Sanjay Chawla, Fethi Felali, Ahid Aliemat_:
-**Kharita: Robust Map Inference using Graph Spanners.** In Arxiv.
-2017.
+_Stanojevic, Rade, Sofiane Abbar, Saravanan Thirumuruganathan, Sanjay Chawla, Fethi Filali, and Ahid Aleimat_. **_"Robust road map inference through network alignment of trajectories."_** In Proceedings of the 2018 SIAM International Conference on Data Mining, pp. 135-143.
+Society for Industrial and Applied Mathematics, 2018. [[Arxiv version](https://arxiv.org/abs/1702.06025)]

 ## Contact
 Sofiane Abbar (sofiane.abbar@gmail.com)